pcalixc/Challenge-Enron-Mail/README.md

 ## CLIENT (Vue.js App)
 The API also serves a Vue.js dist folder to allow users to interact with the indexed data visually.
-1. Navigate to the api directory and run the follow comands:
+1. Navigate to the client directory and run the follow comands:
 ```bash
 cd ./client
 npm install